IdentityPython/JWTConnect-Python-OidcService/doc/service.rst

 In priority order:

     1. Arguments to the method call
-    2. Information kept in the client information instance
+    2. Information kept in the service context instance
     3. Information in the client configuration targeted for this method.
     4. Standard protocol defaults.